growdigital/Notes/show/app.md

 Allotments and community orchard are the perfect entrance to transition to _sustainable gardening and agriculture_, and the show gardens and workshops provide the necessary education, knowledge sharing and income.

-We are aiming to engage four related parts of our community who aren’t usually engaged with tackling the climate emergency:
+We are aiming to engage five related parts of our community who aren’t usually engaged with tackling the climate emergency:

 1. Allotmenteers
 2. School children